 The WSGS Outstanding Project Award is awarded to local genealogical societies or organizations in recognition of exceptional genealogical or historical projects implemented during the past year.

-The project may be either one-time or ongoing, a single program or a series of programs, but must have been completed by December 31, 2016.
+The project may be either one-time or ongoing, a single program or a series of programs, but must have been completed by December 31, 2017.
 Nominations for the Outstanding Project Award should include a description of the project, goals and objectives, and a summary of the reasons for the nomination.
 A history of the project should also be provided, including timelines, major milestones, and roles of participants.
-The deadline to nominate your local project is February 1, 2017.
+The deadline to nominate your local project is TBA.
 The nomination form can be downloaded here

 Nominations will be evaluated based on the following criteria:

 Number of Society members participating in the project.

 Number of Society members and/or general public benefiting from the project.